 22. Does Masters Research or PhD students have to take courses during their candidature?

-In addition to the research project a student works on for his or her thesis under a supervisor, he or she is required to attend classes and pass the examinations in at least 8 courses (for PhD students) or 4 courses (for Masters students), and obtain an overall CGPA of 3.50 before proceeding with confirmation exam.
+In addition to the research project a student works on for his or her thesis under a supervisor, he or she is required to attend classes and pass the examinations in at least 8 courses (for PhD students) or 4 courses (for Masters students), and obtain a TGPA and CGPA of 3.50 in every semester.

 23. What are the courses available for Masters research & PhD students?